- Keke Rosberg

 Abu Dhabi GP 2025 – Race Recap, Results and Key Moments

-Key moments that defined the 2025 Abu Dhabi Grand Prix
+Key takeaways from the 2025 Abu Dhabi Grand Prix

 Lights out at Yas Marina: Verstappen escapes, Piastri attacks

-When the lights went out in Abu Dhabi, Verstappen did exactly what he needed to do: he launched cleanly from pole, covered the inside and exited Turn 1 with the lead intact.
-The real drama came just behind, where Oscar Piastri used his McLaren’s traction and confidence on cold tyres to attack Lando Norris and grab second place on the opening lap.
+When the lights went out, Verstappen launched cleanly from pole, covered the inside and exited Turn 1 with the lead intact.
+The real drama came behind, where Piastri used his McLaren’s traction on cold tyres to attack Lando Norris and take second place on the opening lap.

 First pit stops: Red Bull protect the lead, McLaren manage two title bids

-As the first pit window opened, strategy became the main weapon.
-Red Bull brought Verstappen in at the optimal moment to cover any undercut threat and protect track position at the front.
-The stop was clean, the out-lap was sharp, and by the time the first phase of stops was complete, Verstappen still had the race under control.
+As the first pit window opened, Red Bull brought Verstappen in at the optimal moment to cover any undercut threat.
+The stop was clean, the out-lap sharp, and Verstappen retained the race lead with clear air ahead.

 For McLaren, the task was more complex.
-With two drivers in mathematical contention for the title, the team had to manage Piastri’s legitimate ambitions to fight for the win while also protecting Norris’s points cushion.
-Piastri’s strategy was tuned for pure performance – keeping him close enough to Verstappen to punish any mistake – while Norris’s plan was shaped around minimising risk, staying away from traffic and always staying inside the “safe” zone for the championship.
+With two drivers in mathematical contention for the title, the team had to manage Piastri’s legitimate ambitions against Verstappen while also protecting Norris’s points cushion.
+Piastri’s strategy was tuned for performance; Norris’s plan was shaped entirely around minimising risk and staying safely within the championship buffer.

-Mid-race pressure: traffic, Leclerc and the Tsunoda flashpoint
+Mid-race pressure: Leclerc, traffic and the Tsunoda flashpoint

-The middle phase of the race was where Norris’s title hopes were really tested.
-After the stops, he found himself dealing with traffic and with Charles Leclerc’s Ferrari hovering close enough to be a constant threat.
-One mistake in this window – a lock-up, a missed apex, a badly timed move – could easily have opened the door for Leclerc or others to launch a serious attack for the podium.
+The middle phase tested Norris most severely.
+After the stops, he found himself dealing with traffic and a hovering Charles Leclerc — close enough to be a constant threat.
+One mistake in this window could have opened the door for Leclerc or others.

 The most intense moment came in Norris’s battle with Yuki Tsunoda.
-On different tyre life and with the title on the line, Norris had to clear the Racing Bulls car quickly.
-He eventually made the move by running off track as the pair fought for P3, a pass that instantly raised questions about track limits and fairness.
-Tsunoda later picked up a time penalty, and once Norris had the position secured, McLaren could finally breathe again: their lead driver was back in clean air, holding the exact place he needed for the title.
+On different tyre life and with the title on the line, Norris eventually made the move — briefly running off track as they fought.
+Tsunoda later received a time penalty, and once Norris had the position secured and clear air ahead, McLaren could finally breathe again.

-Final stint: Verstappen in control, Norris drives like a champion
+Final stint: Verstappen controls the race, Norris drives like a champion

-In the final stint, Verstappen’s race became an exercise in control.
-With Piastri settled in second and no safety car to reset the field, Red Bull simply had to manage pace, temperatures and tyre wear to the flag.
-Verstappen hit his targets lap after lap, never giving Piastri a realistic opportunity to launch a serious attack for the win.
+In the closing laps, Verstappen’s task became an exercise in precision.
+With Piastri settled into P2 and no safety car to reset the field, he simply had to manage pace, temperatures and tyre wear to the flag.
+It was exactly the kind of drive that had defined his 2025.

-Norris’s job was different but equally demanding.
-He had to keep Leclerc and Russell at arm’s length while avoiding any unnecessary fight that could damage his tyres or invite mistakes.
-The McLaren was not the fastest car on track in clear air at this stage, but it was quick enough, and Norris drove with the kind of composure you expect from a champion.
-When he crossed the line in third place, it was not a spectacular overtake or a wild moment that decided his title – it was the quiet, controlled execution of a driver who knew exactly what was required.
+Norris’s job was different but equally demanding: keep Leclerc and George Russell at arm’s length without taking unnecessary risks.
+The McLaren was quick enough, and Norris drove with the composure you expect from a champion.
+When he crossed the line in third, it was not a spectacular overtake that decided his title — it was the quiet, controlled execution of a driver who knew exactly what was required.

 Strategy and tyres: managing the Abu Dhabi night race

-Compared to high-degradation venues like Lusail, Yas Marina is a more conventional tyre challenge – but in a 58-lap title decider, every detail still matters.
-Teams had to choose between committing early to a clear multi-stop plan or extending stints in the hope of gaining track position with an overcut.
-With no safety car to scramble strategies, the race became a textbook case of clean execution.
+Compared to high-degradation venues like Lusail, Yas Marina is a more conventional tyre challenge — but in a 58-lap title decider, every detail still matters.
+Teams chose between committing to a clean multi-stop plan or extending stints to gain track position.
+With no safety car to scramble strategies, the race became a textbook case of execution under pressure.

-Red Bull chose the safest option: protect the lead, stop at predictable windows and keep Verstappen in free air as much as possible.
-Each stop was precise, each out-lap under control, and Verstappen spent almost the entire race driving to a lap-time target rather than responding to direct on-track attacks.
+Red Bull chose the safest option: protect the lead, stop at predictable windows, keep Verstappen in free air.
+Each stop was precise, each out-lap controlled, and Verstappen spent almost the entire race driving to a lap-time target rather than responding to direct attacks.

-McLaren, by contrast, had to juggle two different objectives.
-Piastri’s strategy was tuned to give him a chance to pressure Verstappen if the Red Bull faltered, while Norris’s plan was built around track position relative to Leclerc, Russell and the rest of the chasers.
-In practice, that meant slightly more conservative tyre usage for Norris, more flexibility for Piastri, and a constant flow of information on championship scenarios on Norris’s radio.
+McLaren had to juggle two different objectives.
+Piastri’s strategy gave him a chance to pressurise Verstappen if the Red Bull faltered; Norris’s plan was built around track position relative to Leclerc, Russell and the rest of the chasers.
+In practice, slightly more conservative tyre usage for Norris, more flexibility for Piastri, and a constant flow of championship scenario information on the radio.

 Winners and losers of the 2025 Abu Dhabi Grand Prix